MuhammadShehroAlam/ATM-Simulator/README.md

-# 👋 Hi, I'm Muhammad Shehro Alam!
+# 👋 Hi, I'm Muhammad Shehroz Alam!

 I'm a passionate and self-driven **Python programmer** and future **Data Scientist**, currently building projects and sharpening my skills for job opportunities in the UK 🇬🇧.